MacKenzieOBrian/NLtoSQL/DATA.md

 - Note any manual edits or filters I apply.

 ## Validation
 - Use the notebook helper `validate_test_set("data/classicmodels_test_200.json")` to run the 200 queries against the live DB and spot any failures.
 Use `limit=` for a quick smoke test.
+Latest run (2024-12-04): 200/200 success via VS Code + ADC.